Gaps in the support of canonical currents on projective K3 surfaces: Gaps in the support of canonical currents

 \begin{proposition}[Free group on five generators] Consider the surjective homomorphism $\Gamma_{\sigma}\onto (\bZ/2)^{\oplus 3}$ sending $\sigma_x,\sigma_y,\sigma_z$ to $(1,0,0),(0,1,0),(0,0,1)$ respectively.

-Then its kernel $K_{\sigma}$ is a free group on five generators. \end{proposition} The above homomorphism corresponds to evaluating the derivatives of the transformations at the common fixed of the transformations described in \autoref{sssec:fixed_point_and_derivatives}. \begin{proof} We will divide our analysis by looking at the homomorphisms $\Gamma_{\sigma}\onto (\bZ/2)^{\oplus 3}\onto \bZ/2$ where the last map sends each generator of a summand to the unique nonzero element.
+Then its kernel $K_{\sigma}$ is a free group on five generators. \end{proposition} The above homomorphism corresponds to evaluating the derivatives of the transformations at the common fixed point of the transformations described in \autoref{sssec:fixed_point_and_derivatives}. \autoref{prop:free_group_on_five_generators} will provide us with a free group with five generators, each of whose derivative at the fixed point is the identity. \begin{proof} We will divide our analysis by looking at the homomorphisms $\Gamma_{\sigma}\onto (\bZ/2)^{\oplus 3}\onto \bZ/2$ where the last map sends each generator of a summand to the unique nonzero element.